datalayer/datalayer/docs/platform/index.md

-# Welcome to the Datalayer Documentation
+# Welcome to the Datalayer Platform Documentation

 > Open and Collaborative.
 Data.
 Science.
 Platform.